boyangzhao/boyangzhao.github.io/_posts/2021-01-26-vaccine_efficacy_bayesian.md

 | Moderna | 93.95 (89.19 - 96.76) | >0.999999 |
 | AstraZeneca/Oxford | 70.43 (56.00 - 80.48) | >0.999995 |

-Not suprisingly the calculations for VE and posterior match exactly the results reported in Table 2 in the Pfizer/BioNTech study[^cite_pfizer].
+Not surprisingly the calculations for VE and posterior match exactly the results reported in Table 2 in the Pfizer/BioNTech study[^cite_pfizer].
 Due to us using the Bayesian estimations here, we expectedly observe slight differences in values for the Moderna and AstraZeneca/Oxford studies.
 We can also see the underlying likelihood, prior, and posterior distributions based on the actual reported cases for the e.g. Pfizer/BioNTech study,

 {% include figure image_path="/images/ve_pfizer.png" caption="Bayesian distributions for Pfizer/BioNTech COVID-19 study, based on 8 and 162 reported cases in the vaccinated and placebo groups, respectively." %}